-President's Merit Scholarship: The President's Merit Scholarship is awarded to incoming students on the basis of their composite ACT/SAT score and cumulative high school GPA.
+The President's Merit Scholarship is awarded to incoming students on the basis of their composite ACT/SAT score and cumulative high school GPA.
 If a student does not have a high school transcript exceptions are made by the Admissions Committee and consideration is given to students who have successfully completed their GED.
-Students transferring to The King's College may also be eligible for the Presidential Scholarship based on their composite SAT/ACT score as well as their cumulative, college GPA.
-This award is contingent upon the student's full-time enrollment a well as residing in on-campus housing.
+Students transferring to The King's College are also eligible for the Presidential Scholarship based on their composite SAT/ACT score as well as their cumulative, college GPA.
 Students are required to remain in academic "Good Standing" in order to maintain their President's Merit Scholarship.
-A student is in "Good Standing" when a cumulative GPA meets the standard on the following scale:
+A student is in "Good Standing" when their term or cumulative GPA meets the standard on the following scale: